DicksonChris/jsonc2json/README.md

 ## Purpose

-Creates a `package.jsonb` file that you can actually comment.
+Creates a `package.jsonc` file that you can actually comment.
 Then it can be compiled into the actual `package.json` which node recognizes.

 ## Quick Setup